≪ Go to our review of Hiking Boots - Men's

 Our Analysis and Hands-on Test Results

-The $230 Salomon Quest 4D II GTX has earned our Editors' Choice Award, continuing to be a favorite of ours over several years of combined testing.
+The $230 Salomon Quest 4D 2 GTX has earned our Editors' Choice Award, continuing to be a favorite of ours over several years of combined testing.
 We have always loved it for outstanding comfort and stability while moving fast in rough terrain, as well as some of its more subtle features.
 The unique raised heel design wants to push you forward faster and faster!
-It also has great breathability, and proved to be one of the most water resistant models in our review.
-All these qualities combine to make the Quest 4D II a very versatile, functional boot that overall performs better than the rest.
+It also has excellent breathability and proved to be one of the most water resistant models in our review.
+All these qualities combine to make the Quest 4D 2 a very versatile, functional boot that overall performs better than the rest.

-Salomon's expertise designing burly trail running shoes has been translated into a boot that feels great on the foot.
+Salomon's expertise designing burly trail running shoes has been translated into a boot that feels great on the foot, right out of the box.
 The first thing you'll notice when standing in this model is the slightly raised heel design.
-It might take a minute to get used to, but feels great when crushing miles.
+It might take a minute to get used to but feels great when crushing miles.
 The forefoot is nice and roomy, while the heel cup captures the ankle bones to Achilles well.
 This boot grabs onto your ankle and foot to give you very confident stability without sacrificing comfort.

 The ankle collar - one of the tallest of the hiking boots we tested - is surprisingly comfortable, and feels great snugged tight around the lower shin.
 It provides amazing ankle stability without the stiff feeling of traditional hiking boot designs.

 This model's lacing system is perhaps the best we tested.
 Four lower eyelets allow you to custom fit the forefoot of the lower boot, which is very flexible.
 Folks with both a wide forefoot and a narrow forefoot praise the fit of the Quest's toe box.
 The middle eyelet has the best positive lock we tested, and its large radius makes it easy to use.
 Two upper eyelets complete the lacing system.
 The design of these upper eyelets is top notch; they capture the laces in such a way that having them pop loose is out of the question, but the laces can still slide freely as your ankle flexes.
-Only the Arc'teryx Bora2 Mid has a similar lacing system, though we liked the Quest's a tad better.
+Only the Asolo Power Matic 200 GV has a similar lacing system, though we liked the Quest's a tad better.

-Hikers interested in extreme comfort and lightweight properties might be better served by the KEEN Targhee II Mid and HOKA ONE ONE Tor Summit Mid WP .
-However, those seeking an aggressive midweight hiker will find the Quest super comfortable and highly supportive, even under the weight of heavy backpacks on rock-filled trails.
+Hikers interested in extreme comfort and lightweight properties might be better served by the Salomon X Ultra Mid 2 GTX, Tor Ultra Hi WP, or KEEN Targhee II Mid.
+However, those seeking an aggressive midweight hiker will find the Quest sufficiently comfortable and highly supportive, even under the weight of heavy backpacks on rock-filled trails.

-The 4D Advanced Chassis and a wide 4.625 inch forefoot provides the base that propelled this model to the top score for stability.
-Combine this foundation with the tallest ankle collar of the boots we measured (tied with the Lowa Renegade GTX Mid), and it's no surprise that this boot earned the highest score for all-around stability.
+The 4D Advanced Chassis and a wide 4.5-inch forefoot provide the base that propelled this model to the top score for stability.
+Combine this foundation with the tallest ankle collar of the boots we measured at 6.5 inches, and it's no surprise that this boot earned the highest score for all-around stability.
 While wearing this hiker, we felt confident jumping around in the talus and moving fast over muddy trails full of roots.
-Moreover, the combination of materials Salomon uses for the ankle collar are comfortable but firm.
+Moreover, the combination of materials Salomon uses for the ankle collar are comfortable but firm, and do not bite into the ankle as we found with the Adidas model.

-Torsional stability is also a strong point of this product, which strikes a great balance of a flexible upper and a stiff, supportive outsole.
-The only midweight boot that provides a stiffer forefoot is the Salewa Mountain Trainer Mid GTX.
-How is it that a boot with this much support and stability can be so comfortable?
-Thank you Salomon!
+Torsional stability is also a high point of this product, which strikes a great balance of a flexible upper and a stiff, supportive outsole.
+The only midweight boot that provides a more rigid forefoot is the Scarpa Zodiac GTX, a light mountain boot disguised as a mid-weight hiker.
+How is it that a contender with this much support and stability can be so comfortable?
+Thank you, Salomon!

-The Salomon Quest 4D II scored at the top of the heap in our steep scree and gravel tests.
+The Quest 4D 2 scored at the top of the heap in our steep scree and gravel tests.
 The lugs of the proprietary ContraGrip sole ate this terrain up, and the stiff sole with thick and durable toe protection dug into scree easily.

-This product also performed exceptionally well in mud and slushy snow, similar to the St. Elias.
-We felt confident in its ability to keep us well-connected to the ground wandering around high in the mountains in the messy, early summer conditions.
-While this hiker stuck to wet rocks very well, it underperformed during our test on smooth, dry rock inclines.
-Overall, it received a high score for all-around traction, which certainly influenced our decision to award it our Editors' Choice.
-For supreme grip on rock, our Top Pick for Scrambling, the Asolo Jumla GV, has you covered.
+This product also performed exceptionally well in mud and slushy snow, similar to the Tor Ultra Hi WP.
+We felt confident in its ability to keep us well-connected to the ground wandering around high in the mountains in the messy, early summer conditions with lots of seasonal snow still lingering.
+While this hiker stuck to wet rocks very thoroughly, it underperformed during our test on smooth, dry rock inclines like found on well-worn hiking trails in the Sierra Nevada mountains.
+Overall, it received a high score for all-around traction, which undoubtedly influenced our decision to award it our Editors' Choice.
+For the ultimate grip on rock, our Top Pick for Scrambling, the Scarpa Zodiac GTX has you covered.

-This was the third-heaviest pair we reviewed, weighing in at 3.24 lbs. for a size 11.5 US.
+Weight was the fourth-heaviest pair we reviewed, weighing in at 3 lbs 4.6 oz. for a size 11 US.
 But it also has the tallest ankle collar, and overall is a formidably constructed boot.
-The Renegade matches the collar height of the Quest 4D II, but at a significantly lower weight.
+The Asolo comes in second in the collar height to the Quest 4D 2 but at a significantly heavier weight.

-When considering the support and stability provided by the Quest 4D II, it is quite light for what it delivers.
+When considering the support and stability provided by the Quest 4D 2, it is quite light for what it delivers.

-While it's true that many boot-wearing fastpackers on the Appalachian and Pacific Crest Trails prefer featherweight models like the Targhee II, the average fastpacker isn't looking at covering 3,000 miles in four or five months.
-We think that most rough terrain fastpackers will benefit enough from the added ankle stability and forefoot support provided by the Quest that it's worth a bit of extra weight.
+While it's true that many boot-wearing fastpackers on the Appalachian and Pacific Crest Trails prefer featherweight models like the Salomon x Ultra Mid 2 GTX, the average backpacker isn't looking at covering 3,000 miles in four or five months.
+Most rough terrain backpackers will benefit enough from the added ankle stability and forefoot support provided by the Quest that it's worth a bit of extra weight.

-This model has one of the highest flood heights of all the hiking boots we tested, measuring 6.125 inches.
+This model has the second highest flood heights of all the hiking boots we tested, measuring 4.5 inches.
+This measurement is more than an inch lower than the Asolo, though the Salomon model has a much more comfortable ankle as a result.
 It also beads water off, straight out of the box.
 Salomon uses the industry standard GORE-TEX Performance Comfort Footwear membrane in this liner.
-However, the upper's ability to bead water breaks down quickly though, and regular applications of a waterproofing treatment will keep the upper from soaking up water.
+However, the upper's ability to bead water breaks down quickly though and regular applications of a waterproofing treatment will keep the upper from soaking up water.

-The Quest 4D II tied with the St. Elias and Lowa Renegade for the best score in this metric.
-The only drawback we found was that when we completely soaked this boot inside and out, it took approximately 27 hours to dry out in indirect sunlight, where the other two competitors above dried much faster.
+The Quest 4D 2 tied with the Asolo Power Matic and Scarpa Zodiac for the best score in this metric.
+The only drawback we found was that when we ultimately soaked this boot inside and out, it took approximately 27 hours to dry out in indirect sunlight, where the other two competitors above dried much faster.

-We awarded this piece a seven for durability.
+We awarded this piece an eight for durability.
 Salomon uses a combination of nubuck leather and nylon mesh on the upper, and there are a lot of seams.
-These seams in the forefoot are weak points for wear as we saw happen in the Merrell Capra Venture Mid GTX, and eventually, the waterproof liner could be compromised here.
-That said, we were still satisfied with its durability.
+These seams in the forefoot are weak points for wear as we saw happen in the La Sportiva TRK GTX, and eventually, the waterproof liner could become compromised.
+That said, we were satisfied with its durability.

-After 3 months of use, these boots still looked and performed like new, except becoming even more comfortable after being broken-in.
+After three months of use, these boots still looked and performed like new, except becoming even more comfortable after being broken-in.
 This is another product that will benefit from a liberal application of Seam Grip if you plan to beat them up off trail.
-The highest scorers in this category were the St. Elias and the Mountain Trainer.
+The highest scorers in this category were the Power Matic and the Zodiac.

-This is the boot we liked especially for fastpacking trips in sloppy conditions, or over rough terrain, but it would be a great choice for any backpacking trip.
-This hefty boot is best used for carrying medium to heavy loads, but is comfortable enough that you can take them day hiking as well.
-Sized appropriately for wearing a thick wool sock, it's a perfect snowshoeing boot too, and fits with strap-on crampons as well.
+This award winner is the model we liked the most, especially for backpacking trips in wet or mucky conditions, or over rough terrain, but it would be a great choice for any backpacking trip.
+This hefty boot is best used for carrying medium to heavy loads but is comfortable enough that you can take them day hiking as well.
+Sized appropriately for wearing a thick wool sock, it's a perfect snowshoeing boot too.
 Overall, we highly recommend this product for an expansive variety of applications in the backcountry.

 At $230, this model is reasonably priced.
-Its hi-tech design delivers top notch performance, although there are a few boots in this price range that will more than likely last longer, such as the St. Elias or the Mountain Trainer Mid.
-If you're looking for something much lighter and less expensive (but also less stable and supportive), lightweight hikers like the Targhee II and Tor Summit Mid WP are even more affordable.
+Its hi-tech design delivers top-notch performance, although there are contenders in this price range that will more than likely last longer, such as the Zodiac GTX.
+If you're looking for something much lighter and less expensive (but also less stable and supportive), lightweight hikers like the Best Bang for Buck Keen Targhee II is even more affordable.

 You Might Also Like